HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 Depending on the way a particular table is structured, the use of table headers makes it easier to read across columns or rows without losing context on what data that particular column or row refers to.
 Having to navigate a table lacking in header rows or columns is a subpar experience for a screen reader user.
 This is because it’s hard for a screen reader user to keep track of their place in a table that is absent of headers, especially when that table is quite large.

 To mark up table headers, simply use the [`<th>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/th) tag (instead of [`<td>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/td)), or either of the ARIA [`columnheader`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Table_Role) or [`rowheader`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Table_Role) roles.
-Only **24.5% of pages** with tables were found to markup their tables with either of these methods.
+Only 24.5% of pages with tables were found to markup their tables with either of these methods.
 So, the three quarters of pages choosing to include tables without headers are creating serious challenges for screen reader users.

-**_Note:_** The use of *columnheader* and *rowheader* roles was almost non-existent with only 677 total sites using them (0.058% of the over 4 million pages we analyzed).
+Using `<th>` and `<td>` was by far the most commonly used method.
+The use of `columnheader` and `rowheader` roles was almost non-existent with only 677 total sites using them (0.058% of the over 4 million pages we analyzed).

 #### Captions

 Table captions via the [`<caption>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/caption) element are helpful in giving more context for readers of all kinds.
 A caption can prepare a reader to take in the information your table is sharing, and it can be especially useful for people who may get distracted or interrupted easily.
 They are also useful for people who may lose their place within a large table, such as a screen reader user or someone with a learning or intellectual disability.
 The easier you can make it for readers to understand what they’re analyzing, the better.

-Despite this, only **4.32% of pages** with tables provide captions.
+Despite this, only 4.32% of pages with tables provide captions.

 ## Compatibility with assistive technologies